SamsonSeemal/BeBodyClone/README.md

 # Project-Bebodywise
 # WEB-BebodywiseClone-Project
+We worked on cloning a BODYWISE website.
+This website is mainly for women, where they provide women health-related products and services. in this project, we used HTML, CSS, JAVASCRIPT which we have merged by using GITHUB.
+Our project is dynamic and responsive in work.
+This is a team project, built by us in the Construct Week - Unit 2 at Masai School.
 This is a team project, built by us in the Construct Week in Unit-2 at Masai School